 To distinguish how boat ropes are laid and how to coil them, hold the rope vertically and if the strands move upwards to the right they are said to be right-handed and are coiled clockwise; left-handed are coiled anti-clockwise.

 Bulky boat ropes such as a mooring warp should be coiled on deck and as each coil is made, twist the rope clockwise.
 The complete coil is `stopped' using thin twine before stowed.

 A common method of securing a coil is the `sea gasket' coil.
 After making the coil, four or five turns are wrapped with the standing part about the upper part of the coil.
 A bight of the standing part is pulled through the coil above the turns and looped back over the head of the coil holding it together.

-To prevent disorder occurring, avoid leaving halyards hanging loose and sails in a mess on deck.
-To ease tension on the halyard, first check it away by keeping a turn on the cleat, or ease it around the winch with the flat of the hand.
-After some rope length the tension will lessen then let it go more quickly.
-When able, throw the turns off the winch and pay out the halyard hand over hand.
+To prevent disorder occurring when yachting, avoid leaving rope halyards hanging loose and sails in a mess on the yacht deck.
+To ease tension on the halyard, first check it away by keeping a turn on the cleat, or ease it around the yacht winch with the flat of the hand.
+After easing some rope length, the tension will lessen then let it go more quickly.
+When able, throw the turns off the winch and pay out the halyard rope hand over hand.
 The tail of the halyard should be permanently made fast which stops it vanishing up the mast, or blowing out in the wind.

 Avoid letting the halyard slide quickly through hands as this can cause a painful burn.
-When a rope jerks free, stand clear and if possible find the tail end, turning it around a cleat holding it in check.
+When a halyard rope jerks free, stand clear and if possible find the tail end, turning it around a cleat holding it in check.